DFHack development overview¶

 Installed plugins live in the

 and the load family of commands can be used to load a recompiled plugin

 Run plug at the DFHack prompt for a list of all plugins included in DFHack.

-DFHack scripts can currently be written in Lua or Ruby.
-The Lua API is more complete and currently better-documented, however.
+DFHack scripts are written in Lua, with a well-documented library.
 Referring to existing scripts as well as the API documentation can be helpful when developing new scripts.